-As a result of the Company's investments in MSRs, it is obligated from time to time to repurchase an underlying loan from the GSE for which it is being serviced due to an alleged breach of a representation or warranty.
+As a result of the Company's investments in MSRs, it is obligated from time to time to repurchase an underlying loan from the applicable agency for which it is being serviced due to an alleged breach of a representation or warranty.
 Loans acquired in this manner are recorded at the purchase price less any principal recoveries and are then offered for sale in the scratch and dent market.
-In the year ended December 31, 2016 the Company purchased five loans, with an aggregate UPB of approximately \$1.64 million at the time of purchase, as required by the applicable agency.
-None of those loans have been sold.